ucphhpc/docker-migrid/doc/source/sections/getting-started/deploying.rst

 To achieve that docker-migrid usually runs on multiple IP addresses instead of using SNI.
 This way is doesn't matter in how many separate servers the setup is split.
-At least 5 IP addresses are used by default to seperate different services from each other:
+At least 5 IP addresses are used by default to separate different services from each other:

 .. list-table:: Standard IP address setup
    :widths: 25 25 50